MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. Under *Policy settings*, select **Security policy** in the portal menu.

-1. Review the "Industry & regulatory standards" available to you by default.
+1. Scroll down and and review the "Industry & regulatory standards" available to you by default.
+Note that *ISO 27001* is now deprecated.

-1. Select **Add more standards** to review additional standards available.
+1. Select **Add more standards** to add the updated ISO 27001:2013 regulatory standard.

+1. Select the **Add** button to right of *ISO 27001:2013*.

+1. A new page to assign the Azure Policy initiative opens.
+Confirm that your subscription is selected under *Scope* and click **Review and create**.

+1. Select **Create** to assign the Azure Policy initiative to your subscription.

 1. Select Microsoft Defender for Cloud below the search box to return to the main blade.

+    >**Note:** You might want to return later to *Regulatory compliance* to review the new standard controls and recommendations.

 ### Task 2: Explore Security posture and recommendations

 In this task, you will review cloud security posture management.
 The Secure Score information can take 24 hours to recalculate.
-It is beneficial to do this task again in 24 hours.
+It is recommended to do this task again in 24 hours.

 1. Under *Cloud Security*, select **Security posture** in the portal menu.